PixelMister/Pokengine/docs/HowTo_Guides/lottery-corner.md

 - 🥇 First Prize - 4 digits match - **Lucky Egg**
 - 👑 Jackpot Prize - 5 digits match - **Master Ball**

-There is no prize for matching 1 digit, as this is too easy to achieve.
+There is no reward for matching 1 digit, as this is considered too common.

 ## Achievements
 Achievements are handled automatically by the system.